 You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
 The Named Proxies cannot vote your shares unless you sign and return this card.

-ease separate carefully at the perforation and return just this portion in the envelope provided. $m{\prime}$
+ate carefuly at the perforation and return just this portion in the envelope provided. $extstyle ag{7}$